 Things to do at Carisbrooke Castle review

-Carisbrooke Castle is a historical English Heritage property in Newport on the Isle of Wight.
-It sits high and proud and has been an artillery fortress, king’s prison and a royal summer residence.
+Carisbrooke Castle is aHistorical, English Heritage property in Newport on the Isle of Wight.
+It sits high and proud and has been an artillery fortress, a king’s prison and a royal summer residence.
 It has been a central place of power and defence on the Isle of Wight for over 1,000 years.
-Charles the Ist was imprisoned at the castle in the months prior to his trail.
+Charles the Ist was imprisoned at the castle in the months prior to his trial.

-The castle is also famous for it’s famous Carisbrooke donkeys which you can meet at the castle.
+The castle is also famous for its famous Carisbrooke donkeys which you can meet at the castle.
 They were used for hundreds of years to bring water up from the well.
 They have daily demonstrations of the 16th-century tread wheel that raises the water 49 metres from the bottom of the castle well.

 You can enjoy a game of bowls on the green which was once used by royalty.
-Children can have fun dressing up as Norman soldiers or Civil war troopers in the gatehouse.
+Children can have fun dressing up as Norman soldiers or Civil War troopers in the gatehouse.
 As well as exploring the castle there is also a memorial museum which was set up by Princess Beatrice which is full of Charles I memorabilia.
 Plus a garden designed by TV gardener Chris Beardshaw which is a memorial to Princess Beatrice.

 There are lots of steep steps you can climb on the castle walls where you can enjoy some birds-eye views.
 You can walk right around the battlements.
 Plus there is a chapel which was built in 1904 to commemorate the 250th anniversary of Charles I’s execution.
-The castle holds a number of family-friendly events throughout the year.
+The castle holds a number of family-friendly events, throughout the year.

 FAQ and Further Information Carisbrooke Castle